Klara in the Sea

 The Java Sea, Indonesia – 27 august 2022

-We are leaving from Bawean Island sailing northwest to Belitung Island, which lies to the southwest of Borneo.
-The route we have plotted are 392 nautical miles (726km), but we can expect it to be a little longer as adjusting course to the wind and avoiding obstacles might be necessary.
+We are leaving from Bawean Island, sailing northwest to Belitung Island, which lies to the southwest of Borneo.
+The route we have plotted is 392 nautical miles (726km), but we can expect it to be a little longer, as adjusting the course to the wind and avoiding obstacles might be necessary.
 The weather report predicts southeast Tradewinds blowing at 10-17 knots.
-The seas will peak at 1.2 meters and the current should run with us most of the way at around 0.5 knots.
+The seas will peak at 1.2 meters, and the current should run with us most of the way at around 0.5 knots.

 Route from Bawean to Belitung